Abbe Smith: Law professor

-In 1990, Smith moved to Harvard Law School where she was Deputy Director of the Criminal Justice Institute, a clinical instructor in HLS' criminal defense clinic, and a lecturer on law in Harvard's Trial Advocacy Workshop.
+In 1990, Smith moved to Harvard Law School where she was deputy director of the Criminal Justice Institute, a clinical instructor in HLS' criminal defense clinic, and a lecturer on law in Harvard's Trial Advocacy Workshop.
 The Criminal Justice Institute is the curriculum-based criminal law clinical program of Harvard Law School.

 Smith joined the Georgetown University Law Center faculty in 1996.
 Professor Smith is the Director of the Criminal Defense and Prisoner Advocacy (CDPAC) Clinic.

-From 1994–2005, Smith was the attorney for Patsy Kelly Jarrett.
+From 1994 to 2005, Smith was the attorney for Patsy Kelly Jarrett.
 Over the years, Smith contacted journalists, public relations firms and wrote about Kelly in law journals.
 In 2003, Smith convinced documentarian Ofra Bikel—who was working on a film about guilty pleas for the PBS television show Frontline—to include Jarrett in the documentary.
 The documentary aired in 2004.
 During a March 2005 review of the case, the members of the New York Parole Board watched Bikel's account of Jarrett's story, and she was released.
 Case of a Lifetime was a finalist in the 21st Lambda Literary Awards for best lesbian memoir/biography.

 In 2010, she was elected to the American Board of Criminal Lawyers.
 She is also on the board at the Bronx defenders and the National Juvenile Defender Center.
 In 2012, she was the recipient of the Legal Teaching Award from New York University School of Law.
 In 2015, Smith eulogized her friend and colleague Monroe Freedman.